API Usage

 Now we've set up the GraphQL client and authentication, let's explore the app and its use of the Niftory API surface to build these core capabilities:

-Wallets: Setup a wallet for a new user, or query the user's wallet via the Wallets query.
+Wallets: for a new user, or query the user's wallet via the query.

 With your GraphQL client set up, every request you make to the Niftory API service will automatically contain the logged-in user's authentication token, and your app's API key.
 This allows the API service to implicitly infer the context of the caller.